jsal13/PyTemplate/README.rst

     - Pytest_ for testing and Pytest-Cov_ for coverage

 - Documentation
-    - Sphinx_ for an auto-documenting tool
-        - Uses Sphinx-AutoAPI_ to generate things automatically
+    - Sphinx_ with Sphinx-AutoAPI_ to generate things automatically

 What's this XYZ Config file?
 =====================